top of page

 48" x 48"

-At first, we forced gaiety with song, making lots of noise to make the bear population aware of our presence.
-However, it wasn’t long before we were entangled in three hundred year old willow scrub and bigger and bigger rocks along the creek bed that we had to maneuver.
-We fought this ever-decreasing “trail” for hours.
+At first, with forced bravado, we sang and made lots of noise to alert the grizzly bear population of our presence.
+However, it wasn’t long before we were entangled in 300-year-old-willow scrub and bigger and bigger rocks and boulders along the creek bed that we needed to maneuver.

 bottom of page